 Choose multi-functional furniture

 Furniture that serves multiple purposes is essential in small living spaces.
-Look for items that combine storage with everyday use.
+Every piece of furniture that does only one job is a missed opportunity.
+Look for items that combine storage with everyday use, and you’ll effectively double the utility of your square footage.

 Examples of smart furniture